Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Buddha Blue (PTC): Everything Parents Need to Know About This Dangerous Synthetic Cannabinoid

 Buddha Blue, also called PTC or Pète Ton Crâne, is among the most concerning synthetic cannabinoids for teenagers and young adults.
-Often vaped as e-liquid, it can cause much stronger effects than cannabis.
+Often vaped as e-liquid, it can cause effects much more intense than cannabis.

-Behind its discreet appearance — e-cigarette, vial, sometimes colorless liquid — hides an unstable, illegal substance that is hard to identify without proper testing.
-The risks are serious: fainting, hallucinations, rapid heartbeat, seizures, loss of consciousness, addiction, and hospitalization.
+Behind its discreet appearance — electronic cigarette, vial, sometimes colorless liquid — hides an unstable, illegal substance that is difficult to identify without proper testing.
+The risks are serious: fainting, hallucinations, tachycardia, seizures, loss of consciousness, addiction, and hospitalization.

 Buddha Blue PTC Synthetic cannabinoids Urine screening